 Who says good things don't come in small packages?!
-If you have ever gazed upon a Falmouth 22' Cutter, you know that they do!
+If you have ever gazed upon a Falmouth Cutter 22, you know that they do!
 Most people when they think about cruising sailboats wouldn't even consider a 22' boat an option ... and in most cases they'd be right.
 There are surprisingly few examples of successful, small cruising sailboats out there.
-The Dana 24', the infamous 20' Flicka, the Nor'Sea 27, and the 28ft Bristol Channel Cutter come to mind.
+The Dana 24, the infamous Flicka 20, the Nor'Sea 27, and the 28' Bristol Channel Cutter come to mind.

-And then there is, of course the Falmouth 22' Cutter.
-Its no surprise that the Falmouth was designed by the same man as two of the other boats on the above list—Lyle C. Hess.
-Hess's ability to cram an amazing amount of functionality and amenities in a small boat are well expressed in the Falmouth 22' Cutter.
+And then there is, of course, the Falmouth Cutter 22.
+It's no surprise that the Falmouth was designed by the same man as two of the other boats on the above list—Lyle C. Hess.
+Hess's ability to cram an amazing amount of functionality and amenities in a small boat is evident in the Falmouth 22' Cutter.

 The Advantages of a Small Sailboat

 Many people wonder why some sailors choose to spend so much money on a small sailboat.
 The answer is those small sailboats have many advantages over larger ones.
 For starters, small sailboats are easier to single-hand—something that many Falmouth 22 owners do on a frequent basis.

 Many of these small cruisers have been used as liveaboards, and there isn't much room below decks for more than one person.
 If you are a frequent single-hander, then smaller is definitely better.
 It's easier to manage the sails in any weather, slip fees are exponentially less than for a larger boat, maintenance costs are lower than on a larger yacht, and if something breaks, it's normally much easier to replace/repair.
 These are all great (and rare) qualities in many smaller boats.